 “The programme is primarily for tech sales, but we are trying to figure out how to build the capability of the entire organisation via ASAP.
 Currently, every function in Lenovo is required to partner in this”

-Short for Accelerated Services and Action Programme, ASAP aims to build the capability of the existing tech sales workforce to handle the new initiative.
+Short for Accelerated Services Adoption Program, ASAP aims to build the capability of the existing tech sales workforce to handle the new initiative.

 She further reveals that there are three stages of training in the programme.
 All of them involve skill training of varying difficulty levels.
 After the completion of each stage, there is an assessment to evaluate the person’s understanding of the concepts taught.
 Only after passing the assessment can the employees be sent to the next stage.
 If they are unable to clear the assessment, they are made to undergo a host of learning sessions to ready them to retake the assessment.
 These include a course of coaching, peer coaching and specific learning and development initiatives.